Designing Universal Causal Deep Learning Models: The Case of Infinite-Dimensional Dynamical Systems from Stochastic Analysis: Introduction

 To the best of our knowledge, our dynamic result is the only quantitative universal approximation theorem guaranteeing that a recurrent neural network model can approximate any suitably regular infinite-dimensional non-linear dynamical systems.
 Likewise, our static result is to the best of our knowledge the only general infinite-dimensional guarantee showing that a neural operator enjoys favourable approximation rates when the target map is smooth enough.

 \paragraph{Our contribution in the Approximation Theory of RNNs} In the finite-dimensional context, CNOs become strict sub-structures of full RNNs, where the internal parameters are updated/generated via an auxiliary hypernetwork.
-Noticing this structural inclusion, our results rigorously justify the folklore that RNNs can approximate causal maps strictly more efficiently than \textit{feedforward neural network} (FFNN, henceforth), see Section~\ref{sec:Comparisons}.
+Noticing this structural inclusion, our results rigorously { support} the folklore that RNNs { may be more suitable when approximating} causal maps, than \textit{feedforward neural network} (FFNN, henceforth), see Section~\ref{sec:Comparisons}.
+This is because our theory yields expression rates for RNN approximations of causal maps between finite-dimensional spaces, which are more efficient than currently available comparable rates for FFNNs.

 \paragraph{Technical contributions:} Our results apply to sequences of non-linear operators between any ``good linear'' metric spaces.
 By ``good linear'' metric space we mean any Fr\'{e}chet space admitting Schauder basis.
-This includes many natural examples (e.g., the sequence space $\mathbb{R}^{\mathbb{N}}$ with its usual metric) outside the scope of the Banach, Hilbert\footnote{Note every separable Hilbert space carries an \textit{orthonormal} Schauder basis, so for the reader interested in Hilbert input and output spaces, we note that these conditions are automatically satisfied in that setting.} spaces carrying Schauder basises and Euclidean settings; which are completely subsumed by our assumptions.
+This includes many natural examples (e.g., the sequence space $\mathbb{R}^{\mathbb{N}}$ with its usual metric) outside the scope of the Banach, Hilbert\footnote{Note every separable Hilbert space carries an \textit{orthonormal} Schauder basis, so for the reader interested in Hilbert input and output spaces, we note that these conditions are automatically satisfied in that setting.} spaces carrying Schauder basis and Euclidean settings; which are completely subsumed by our assumptions.
 In other words, we treat the most general tractable \textit{linear} setting where one can hope to obtain \textit{quantitative} universal approximation theorems.

 \paragraph{\textbf{Organization of our paper}} This research project answers theoretical deep learning questions by combining tools from approximation theory, functional analysis, and stochastic analysis.
 Therefore, we provide a concise exposition of each of the relevant tools from these areas in our ``preliminaries'' Section~\ref{sec:Preliminaries}.\\ Section~\ref{sec:main_results} contains our quantitative universal approximation theorems.
 In the static case, we derive expression rates for the static component of our model, namely the neural filters, which depend on the regularity of the target operator being approximated; from H\"{o}lder trace-class to smooth trace-class and on the usual quantities\footnote{Such as the compact set's diameter.}.
 Our main approximation theorem in the dynamic case additionally encodes the target causal map's memory decay rate.